maoosi/spritz.js/README.md

 * There is known issue with **Safari** and SVG's that makes rendering very slow.
 Thereby, masking is disabled for Safari.
 * In order to limit data usage on **mobile devices**, proxy replacement has been disabled by default.
-* **IE 8** uses render fallbacks and doens't support SVG's.
+* **IE 8** uses render fallbacks and doesn't support SVG's.
 (For SVG support on IE 8, you can include the following polyfill into your project: https://code.google.com/archive/p/svgweb/)

 ## License